jverboomen/label-iq/replit.md

 - **Features:**
   - Multi-turn conversation support with smart drug name extraction
   - Backend extracts drug names from previous messages and appends to follow-ups for context
+  - Patient-friendly response filtering: Detects and replaces technical database schema responses with helpful guidance
+  - All error messages use everyday language (no technical jargon like "Denodo instance" or "SDK")
   - Comprehensive logging for debugging
   - Security: TLS certificate bypass scoped only to Denodo HTTPS agent (not global)
   - Response includes: answer text, model name (e.g., "claude-3-5-sonnet-20241022"), response time